AgoraLab/agora-chat-uikit/android/core-functionality/contacts.md

-`EaseContactsListFragment` is used to display the address book list, including contact search, adding contacts, friend request list entry, group list entry, and contact list.
+`ChatContactsListFragment` is used to display the address book list, including contact search, adding contacts, friend request list entry, group list entry, and contact list.

 Nicknames can be sorted by the first letter.